svenberra/NewtonUnityPlugin/README.md

 Just open the solution file (NewtonUnityPlugin.sln) and build.
 (Visual Studio 2015)

+# NewtonWrapper
 You need to download and build the Newton Dynamics Library first. https://github.com/MADEAPPS/newton-dynamics/

 Adjust the include directories and linker paths in the NewtonWrapper project to match the location where you installed Newton.

+# NewtonPlugin
+NewtonPlugin requires a reference to the assembly UnityEngine.dll which you will find where Unity 3D is installed.
+<Unity Installdir>\Editor\Data\Managed\UnityEngine.dll

 Using NewtonUnityPlugin
 =======================